PortSwigger/certsquirt/README.md

-# A golang PKI in less than 1000 lines of code.
+# A golang PKI in just over a 1000 lines of code.

 # Introduction